Chris Dier: Early life and education

 Dier was born in New Orleans, Louisiana.
 In 2005, Dier relocated to East Texas during his senior year of high school after Hurricane Katrina destroyed his family's home.
 Dier graduated from East Texas Baptist University with a bachelor's degree in history.

-After ETBU, Dier returned to St. Bernard Parish to become a teacher, attributing inspiration to his mother, Lynne Dier, who is a teacher in St. Bernard Parish.
-Dier then received two Master's degrees in education-related fields from the University of New Orleans.
+Dier returned to St. Bernard Parish to become a teacher, attributing inspiration to his mother, Lynne Dier, a retired teacher.
+Dier has since received three Master's degrees in education-related fields and is currently a PhD candidate.

 Career

 Dier was featured in numerous publications and outlets for his work in the classroom.
 In 2019, Dier was featured in The New York Times and the Canadian Broadcast Corporation for his lesson on Donald Trump's impeachment.

 Dier has been featured in The Washington Post, Education Week, Politico, the School Library Journal, New Orleans Magazine,The Times-Picayune, and France 24.
 Dier was a guest on CNN's Global Town Hall – Coronavirus: Facts and Fears with Anderson Cooper and Sanjay Gupta regarding opening up schools.
 In 2021, Dier participated in an interview with First Lady Jill Biden and Gayle King in the White House for CBS Mornings regarding teaching during COVID-19.

 Outside of teaching, Dier is a writer.
-In 2017, Dier authored The 1868 St. Bernard Parish Massacre: Blood in the Cane Fields, by the History Press.
-The book details one of the deadliest massacres against African-Americans in Louisiana history.
+In 2017, Dier authored The 1868 St. Bernard Parish Massacre: Blood in the Cane Fields, by the History Press, detailing one of the deadliest massacres against African-Americans in Louisiana history.
 The St. Bernard Parish massacre occurred during the Reconstruction era as an effort to suppress the Black vote during the 1868 United States presidential election.

 In 2020, Dier published "An Open Letter to Seniors" to let students know that they're not forgotten and to relate to them considering he lost his senior year due to Katrina.
 The letter was viewed over a million times, reached countries across the world, and was featured in numerous outlets, including in Education Week, the Washington Post, the American Heart Association News, and the Chicago Tribune.
 He was also featured on NPR, and The Today Show, and local news outlets WGNO and WWLTV.

 In 2024, Dier filed a lawsuit in the United States District Court for the Eastern District of Louisiana against Governor Jeff Landry regarding House Bill 71, which mandates that teachers display the Ten Commandments in public school classrooms, on the grounds that the law violates the Establishment Clause of the First Amendment of the U.S. Constitution.
 Dier is represented by Arnold and Porter.